Pocketart/typhoonclawvex/README.md

 | Daniel Chen      | Darren Chiang      |                    |
 | Henry Tsai       | Peter Han          |                    |
 | Winnie Li        | Wharton Yeh        |                    |

+> Even though each member has a specific role or roles, every member is encouraged to help work on other aspects of development outside of their own roles with an interdiscliplinary approach.